Course Listings

 - Choose one of the following (Sustainability & Human Ecology)3

-Graduates in Sociology will:
+Graduates with a major in Sociology will:

 - Demonstrate knowledge of basic sociological concepts, principles, and theories.